Loading...

 In the Wesleyan/Methodist tradition, Genesis 2:15-17 emphasizes the notion of prevenient grace, illustrating that God's desire for humanity is to live in harmony with His creation and under His guidance.

-In the Dispensational tradition, Genesis 24 reveals God's providential guidance in the formation of His covenant people.
+In the Charismatic tradition, Genesis 24 is interpreted as a profound demonstration of God's guidance and providence in the life of believers.